What you need to know

 - Proposals for multi-year projects are accepted, but grants are made on a year-by-year basis.

-- If funded, you will be required to submit a report by August 2019.
+- If funded, you will be required to submit a report at the end of the funding cycle.

 What you need to do